 High tech home provides a glimpse of the future

-Does your home have solar panels charging big banks of batteries, a sophisticated energy management system to coordinate smart appliances, and a point to charge your electric vehicles?
+Do you have a high tech home with solar panels charging big banks of batteries, a sophisticated energy management system to coordinate smart appliances, and a point to charge your electric vehicles?

 Has it been designed to capture warmth from the sun during winter, and stay cool during summer?